Additive Manufacturing Competitions

 The event involved three local high schools — Ball High School, William B. Travis High School, and Lake Creek High School.
 They were challenged to design a 1:43 slot car body to fit a chassis.
 Teams prior to the event created a draweing for the slot car frame so they could complete the actual programming and 3D printing within the time frame.
 Judging criteria included arriving with the necessary designs and materials needed, ensuring proper post-processing of the car body, and testing if the race car could successfully complete a jump on the track provided.

 Additionally, each team had to bring a 3D-printed bridge to the competition, which was then tested with weighted blocks to determine its load-bearing capacity.
-After the competition, an award ceremony was held to announce the winner who will be recieving a brand new Bambu Bambu Lab X1-Carbon Combo 3D Printer!
+After the competition, an award ceremony was held to announce the winner who will be recieving a brand new Bambu Lab X1-Carbon Combo 3D Printer!

-Pictures from last Season
+Pictures from Previous Seasons

 If you have any questions email competitions@projectmfg.com